IFB-ElixirFr/biosphere-microcloud/README.md

 From a user point of view:

-  - browsing, service demands, etc. are done on `frontend` through a web browser.
+  - Browsing, service demands, etc. are done on `frontend` through a web browser.
   - WF deployment, sequence integration, etc. are done on `master` (SSH connection).

 ## Technical notes